beefwhale/LobangCorner/README.md

 - Incorporating design ideas into forms
 - Uploading data obtained into firebase

+**[Stage 2]**

+Yongqing:
+- Team & Design Lead
+- Allow users to access profiles of other users through HC and RC author usernames
+- Allow Linking of other social media in their profile (Twitter, Instagram, Facebook)
+- Allow Editing and Deleting of User’s own post

+Celsius:
+- Users are now able to leave comments on hawker and recipe posts
+- When a post has been commented on, the post creator receives a notification.

+Zi Xian:
+- Implemented Google Maps API for stalls
+- Allow users to get their current location to the stall
+- Loading screen animation and Incorporated design ideas

+Hasanah:
+- Allow users to view saved posts, save and unsave hawker or recipe corner posts
+- Allow Swipe-to-Refresh on Home page, Hawker Corner page, Recipe Corner page and Profile page

+Yong Chuen:
+- Allow users to save drafts after clicking on back button or bottom nav bar when an input field is filled.
+- Saved drafts can be deleted

 _LobangCorner brought to you by MAD P03 Team Y, AY22/23._